Pannagendra/MlopsSytemDesignAndHandsOnExp/README.md

 terraform apply
 ```

-This provisions:
+**This provisions:**

-* EKS cluster
+- EKS cluster
-* VPC and subnets
+- VPC and subnets
-* RDS PostgreSQL for MLflow and Airflow metadata
+- RDS PostgreSQL for MLflow and Airflow metadata

 ---

-### 2. Build and Push Docker Images
+### 2️⃣ Build and Push Docker Images

 ```bash
 # Train image